Repetitive cluster-tilted algebras: Introduction

 0.2in

-In this paper, we investigate the properties of generalized cluster tilting objects and the structure of generalized cluster-tilted algebras.
-The article is organized as follows: In Section 2 we prove some basic facts about generalized cluster tilting objects.
-In section 3, we investigate the structure of generalized cluster-tilted algebras, and generalize Theorem 4.2 in [BMR] to the situation of $\mathscr{C}_{F^m}$, see Theorem 3.4.
+In this paper, we investigate the properties of cluster tilting objects in $\mathscr{C}_{F^m}$ and the structure of repetitive cluster-tilted algebras.
+The article is organized as follows: In Section 2 we prove some basic facts about cluster tilting objects in $\mathscr{C}_{F^m}$.
+In Section 3, we investigate the structure of repetitive cluster-tilted algebras, and generalize Theorem 4.2 in \cite{bmr} to the situation of $\mathscr{C}_{F^m}$, see Theorem 3.4.
 Furthermore, we also prove that the tilting graph $\mathscr{K}_{\mathscr{C}_{F^m}}$ of $\mathscr{C}_{F^m}$ is connected.

 0.2in